JimmieD/Celestial_Navigation/README.md

 ## DISCLAIMER

 Don't use this for navigation.
-It's jsut a python and math project.
+It's just a python and math project.